NewsAppsUMD/first-django-app-umd/docs/index.rst

     $ pipenv install Django

-Now use Django's ``django-admin`` command to create a new "project" that will be organized according to the framework's rules.
+Now use Django's ``django-admin`` command to create a new project that will be organized according to the framework's rules.
+We'll creatively call it "project".

 .. code-block:: bash